MajesticWaffle/Youtube-Nord-Theme/README.md

 ## 📝 note

 This is my **Personal** theme, there may be some things that you wont like.
-You'll need to change that yourself.
+You'll need to change that by yourself.